HwWobbe/DefinitiveData-DeltaAlerts/README.md

-    - leading spaces can be compromized
-    - do the leading spaces trigger this COPY effect?
        - deeper indentation finally made it work.
         - this now allows Cascades
           - will links work in these blocks
             - can HTML anchors be used?